Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Introduction

-Nowadays, researchers are actively working on secondary structure prediction.
-However, the modeling of RNA 3D structure is still under-explored due to the lack of 3D structure data.
-In fact, computational optimization combined with deep learning methods may serve as a good way to solve the 3D problem.
-While there exist methods to optimize 3D structure with the minimum energy \citep{xiong2021pairing} on given 2D information, deep learning methods could be utilized to solve the downgraded 2D problem (secondary structure, distance structure).
+In contrast to secondary structure prediction, the modelling of RNA 3D structure is still under-explored due to the lack of 3D structure data.
+In fact, computational optimization combined with deep learning methods may serve as an alternative way to solve the 3D problem.
+While there exist methods to optimize 3D structure with the minimum energy \citep{xiong2021pairing} given 2D information, deep learning methods could be utilized to solve the downgraded 2D problem (secondary structure, distance structure).
 For example, RNAcontact \cite{sun2021rna} could predict 3D closeness between base pairs by the deep residual neural networks.
 ARES, which consists of many processing layers, was proposed to score the predicted RNA structures \citep{townshend2021geometric}.
 Despite the above attempts so far, there are no end-to-end DL-based methods that could generate RNA 3D structure directly.
-The lack of annotated 3D data is one major obstacle, other barriers including designation or complexity could be overcome gradually.
+The lack of annotated 3D data is one major obstacle.

-Besides RNA structure, understanding its function is also a vital parameter.
+In addition to RNA structure, understanding its function is also vital.
 In particular, predicting the interaction between RNAs and proteins \cite{lam2019deep,sun2021predicting} could help to understand gene expression regulation.
-We could utilize data from existing databases or generated by biological experiments that classified RNAs into several functional groups for this task.
+We could utilize either data from existing databases or data generated by biological experiments that classified RNAs into several functional groups for this application.
 With these extensive hand-crafted labels, DL-based approaches are then proposed to learn the underlying distribution of RNAs in different functional groups.
 Therefore, the corresponding functional group could be predicted given query RNA sequences.
 For instance, a deep discriminative neural network was developed to distinguish RNAs that can bind to specific RNA-binding proteins from the non-binding ones \cite{sun2021predicting}.
 Furthermore, 1D CNN is designed to predict the protein expression levels regulated by human 5' UTRs from RNA sequence \cite{sample2019human}.